 In this scenario, the Business Hours and After Hours Performance Policies can contain server pool directive overrides.
 When a Performance Policy contains a server pool directive override, the current settings of Max, Min, and Importance for the specified server pool are overridden while that Performance Policy is in effect.
 This enables additional servers to be placed in the Sales server pool to give the online sales applications the resources they need and to limit the resources used by the Back Office server pool, so that its workload does not interfere with the Sales workload.

-Within a Performance Policy, you can also assign a level of business criticalness (a rank) to each Performance Class to give priority to meeting the Performance Objectives for a more critical Performance Class over a less critical one.
+Within a Performance Policy, you can assign a level of business criticalness (a rank) to each Performance Class to give priority to meeting the Performance Objectives for a more critical Performance Class over a less critical one.
 When there are not enough resources available to meet all the Performance Objectives for all Performance Classes at the same time, the Performance Objectives for the more critical Performance Classes must be met at the expense of the less critical Performance Objectives.
 The Performance Policy specifies the business criticalness of each Performance Class, which can be Highest, High, Medium, Low, or Lowest.

 Priority access to resources, based on rank, does not apply to single-instance Oracle RAC databases or Oracle RAC One Node.